CHANCES FOR BUSINESS LOAN APPROVAL

 Blanket Real Estate Loans – business owners can consolidate two or more property loans into one, allowing them to purchase commercial investments.
 These loans are good for commercial or residential landlords, construction companies, and property developers/flippers.
 An advantage to this option is that even if one (or more) of the properties is sold, the proceeds are applied to the loan and instead of being called, payments are only due on the remaining portion of the loan.
 Therefore, no refinance is necessary.
 Financing is available for $75,000+ and terms are 2 to 30 years at 4% to 11% rates.
 Loans may balloon at 15 years, at which point the remainder of the balance is due.
 Origination fees are typically 1% to 3% of the loan amount.

-Second or Third Position Revenue Lending Loans
+Second Or Third Position Revenue Lending Loans

 Second or Third Position Revenue Lending Loans – subordinate lending to provide more funds to a business owner who hasn’t yet repaid an older loan or line of credit.
 This is also known as loan stacking.
 Second or third place lenders are satisfied after the first lien holder in the event of a foreclosure.
 No credit check is required, but you must be in business for at least six months and have $5,000 in revenue.
 These loans are often funded by alternative lenders.
 The rate is dependent on risk, so rates can be high and terms are typically shorter.
 Future lenders will check if you have subordinate liens.
 Prior to obtaining second or third position financing, the first lienholder must agree to subordination by other lenders.